DrCyberZone/wgu-c195-advanced-Java/README.txt

 Title: Scheduling Program

 Purpose: Schedule appointments for various customers.
-The purpose of this java app is to allow users to manage customer appointments in different timezones and languages with an application GUI interface.
+The purpose of this Java app is to allow users to manage customer appointments in different timezones and languages with an application GUI interface.
 Author: Seyed Hassanzadeh
 Contact Information:
  Name: Seyed Hassanzadeh
  Email: shass40@wgu.edu
- Phone: 949-300-0913
+ Phone: 949-***-****
  Application Version: 1.0.0
  Date: 8/4/2022